-If you believe your eBay account has been compromised, we recommend changing the password on your personal email account as well.
+If you believe your eBay account is compromised, we recommend changing the password on your personal email account as well.
 Your email account password should be different from your eBay password.

-If your account has been compromised, you may notice some or all of the following:
+If your account is compromised, you may notice some or all of the following: